 - Always keep a copy of the instruction manuals for your future reference.

-- Mirrorless cameras have too many functions that you won’t remember them all reason that you will need the manual as you learn to discover your mirrorless camera more.
+- Mirrorless cameras have so many functions that you won’t remember them all reason that you will need the manual as you learn to discover your mirrorless camera more.

 Now that you have gone through reading the User’s Manual and or the Quick Guide…